-Instead of facing this battle head on, more and more tour operators are making an end-run around the big guys, shifting their focuses away from public tour sales in favor of finding new direct sales markets.
-Among the most lucrative areas of expansion — both on an event-by-event basis and in terms of a client’s lifetime value — are corporate events.
+In a tourism marketplace that is increasingly dominated by OTAs, tour operators are finding their public tour margins shrinking year after year.
+It is a noble goal to take on behemoths like Viator and fight for more direct public tour sales, but this David and Goliath matchup may already be won by the giants.
+Instead of facing that battle head on, more and more operators are making an end-run around the big guys, shifting their focus away from public tour sales in favor of finding new direct sales markets.
+Among the most lucrative areas of expansion, both on an event-by-event basis and in terms of a client's lifetime value, are corporate events.

-Corporate tours boast a number of benefits for today’s tour operators.
+Corporate tours carry a number of benefits for today's tour operators:

 #8) Not following up to sell future events

 Corporate groups offer an amazing opportunity for repeat and referral business.
 Reaching out to past corporate guests is among the easiest ways to increase corporate tour business.
-You have their contact information, they already understand your product and are aware of its value.
-Check in regularly with past corporate guests and ask them directly if they’re ready to do another event with their team, or see if they know anyone in other departments or companies who might enjoy your tours.
+You already have their contact information, they already understand your product, and they already know its value.
+Check in regularly with past corporate guests and ask them directly whether they are ready to do another event with their team, or whether they know anyone in other departments or companies who might enjoy your tours.

 #7) Sending an unprofessional looking proposal